Fact-nets: towards a mathematical framework for relational quantum mechanics: Amplitude

 and should be understood as a state of $A\cup B$ \emph{relative to $O$}, or, equivalently, a state of $O$ relative to $A\cup B$.
 The description of composite systems in the fact-net formalism is a subject of section \ref{sec:composite_systems}.

 \passage{Example 7: spinor}

-So far, in all the examples, there was a system $S$ interacting with different surrounding systems, but with fact-sets of the same cardinality.
-Let's now consider a system where it is not the case, like a particle for which one can measure both the position and the spin.
+In the example of the $\beta$-decay, we have seen a fact-net where the fact-sets don't have the same cardinality.
+Let's see another such example: a particle for which one can measure both the position and the spin.
 The fact-net is

 We use the variable $\sigma$ for the facts of spins and the variable $x$ for the facts of position.
 Then the amplitude is a function $W(x,\sigma)$, that is usually called a spinor.
 It expresses a correlation between the spin and the position.
 In the standard formalism, this would correspond to an entangled state between spin and position variables, like